-We now come to the baby of the DX family, the smallest of a singularly successful series of gadgets and receivers which have made quite a name for them selves in the filed of radio.
-If my test results are of any value as a guild, this little set will become the most famous of them all.
+We now come to the baby of the DX family, the smallest of a singularly successful series of gadgets and receivers which have made quite a name for themselves in the field of radio.
+If my test results are of any value as a guide, this little set will become the most famous of them all.

 Since the Bon Ideal and Interstate crystal sets appeared in these columns, I have been the guest of quite a number of proud owners of these receivers, who demonstrated how much more efficient their instruments were then the original which gave rise to my claims.